EMDR Therapy

 Q:How is EMDR different from traditional therapy?

 A: Traditional talk therapy can involve discussing distressing life events and exploring ways to develop new and different ways of thinking about and interpreting these events.
 New behaviors are suggested to assist in changing typical patterns of thinking about yourself and your experiences.
-In EMDR therapy, there is much less talking about an issue.
+In EMDR therapy in Atlanta, there is much less talking about an issue.
 You are not asked to talk about the details of difficult situations.
 This is important to know if you feel fearful going to therapy and talking about a certain event or situation.
-The focus in EMDR is on your current sense of self and the use of bilateral stimulation (done through eye movements, tapping, or sound which activates both hemispheres of the brain) while remembering previous experiences.
+The focus in is on your current sense of self and the use of bilateral stimulation (done through eye movements, tapping, or sound which activates both hemispheres of the brain) while remembering previous experiences.

 Q:How does EMDR help?